padeir0/anu/readme.md

 as such, it cannot be or contain a reference, procedure or map type.

-An map with `nil` as the value type should raise a warning, since look-up, insertion and removing operations will not work properly in these cases.
+An map with `nil` as the value type should raise a warning, since look-up, insertion and removing operations use `nil` to signify absence of value.
 If the user wants to use the map as a set, he can do the following:

 ```
 type Found is nil